MET Syllabus 2025: Subject-Wise Syllabus and Weightage PDF Download

 • Aromatic hydrocarbons: Nomenclature, benzene – structure and aromaticity, mechanism of electrophilic substitution, halogenation, nitration, Friedel – Craft’s alkylation and acylation, directive influence of the functional group in mono-substituted benzene.

-• Organic compounds containing halogens: General methods of preparation, properties, and reactions.
+• Organic compounds containing halogens: General METhods of preparation, properties, and reactions.
 Nature of C-X bond, mechanisms of substitution reactions, uses, environmental effects of chloroform, iodoform, freons, and DDT.

-• Organic compounds containing oxygen: General methods of preparation, properties, and reactions.
+• Organic compounds containing oxygen: General METhods of preparation, properties, and reactions.

 • Alcohols, Phenols, and Ethers: